Natural Health

 Have You Heard About This Special Dementia-Fighting B Vitamin? about Brain Vitality Plus

 Benfotiamine, a special form of thiamine, may help protect against heart problems, diabetic complications, and Alzheimer’s disease.
-First formulated in the 1950s by scientists in Japan, benfotiamine is a fat-soluble form of thiamine (vitamin B1) that gets into the body much more readily than normal thiamine.
+First formulated in the 1950s by Japanese scientists, benfotiamine is a fat-soluble form of thiamine (vitamin B1) that gets into the body much more readily than normal thiamine.

-Benfotiamine is special because it’s fat soluble.
-That’s what enables this nutrient to get into the body’s cells at a higher rate than regular thiamine, which is water soluble.
+Benfotiamine is special because it’s fat-soluble.
+That’s what enables this nutrient to enter the body’s cells at a higher rate than regular thiamine, which is water soluble.

-According to the Einstein researchers, benfotiamine produces these amazing health benefits by activating an enzyme in the body called transketolase.
-Transketolase can prevent excessive blood glucose from being converted into metabolites that wreak havoc on the body’s organs and structures.
+According to Einstein researchers, benfotiamine produces these fantastic health benefits by activating an enzyme in the body called transketolase.
+Transketolase can prevent excessive blood glucose from converting into metabolites that wreak havoc on the body’s organs and structures.

 Instead, the enzyme turns these toxins into harmless chemicals.